-Typically, an author submits a paper to several journals using Scholastica or ExpressO.
-If accepted, the author will sign a contract with the publisher, the article will be published, and the publisher benefits by selling subscriptions to the journal to libraries and other researchers.
-The author receives no remuneration from the publisher (and sometimes must pay-to-submit).
+After you've submitted a paper to several journals through Scholastica or ExpressO and it's accepted, you'll be asked to sign a contract with the publisher before the article will be published.
+Most publishers benefits by selling journal subscriptions to libraries and other researchers.
+You, the author, receives no compensation from the publisher (and often must pay-to-submit).
 Read more about how traditional publishing is evolving.

-An author may be barred from self-archiving and publishing in open access sites by signing copyrights over to the publisher.
-To preserve author rights that permit such activity, use the author's addendum that follows.
+What is this "Publisher's Agreement" or "Copyright Transfer Agreement" you've been asked to sign?
+Some agreements bar an author from self-archiving and publishing in open access sites by signing copyrights over to the publisher.
+To preserve author rights that permit such activity, universities encourage scholars to use an author's addendum or Creative Commons license.
 You may be required to publish in an open access repository by university policy or your funding source.

-Open access repositories include SSRN, Digital Commons (i.e., bepress), and the new LawArXiv.
+Open access repositories include SSRN and Digital Commons (i.e., bepress).

 NOTE: If your work has a funding sponsor, the use of Digital Commons may fulfill funding sponsors' open access requirements in instances when a sponsor gives its funded researcher the latitude to select a repository(ies) in which to store and disseminate her/his subject research results.
 This is most likely to be the case with private sponsors.
 Federal funding agencies are required by law to designate the repository(ies) to be utilized.

 Because public access solutions vary by sponsor, researchers must pay close attention to proposal guidelines, award terms and conditions, and other sponsor-related communications to ensure they are complying with the requirements of their particular award.
 For more information about public access to the results of federally funded research please visit the Office of Research & Sponsored Programs' open access compliance page.
 Investigators also can consult the US Agency Public Access Plans webpage which provides an up-to-date list of, and links to, U.S. agency plans as they are published.